ETH on Minter is a wrapped ETH on the Ethereum network (wETH). wETH is 1:1 accurate to ETH.

 ETH on Minter

-To perform a cross-chain transfer of the original ETH to Minter , it’s not necessary to use a service to wrap it prior.
-Using Minter Console you can directly wrap ETH into wETH and perform a cross-chain.
+To perform a cross-chain transfer of the original ETH to Minter, it’s not necessary to use a service to wrap it beforehand.
+Using Minter Console, you can directly wrap ETH into wETH and make a cross-chain transfer.

-Keep in mind that a cross-chain transfer of actual ETH to Minter happens in 3 transactions: wrapping, allowing the smart contract to take money from your wallet and the transfer itself.
-While performing the first transaction (wrapping ETH to wETH) don’t put all the ETH you have into the prompt, leave some to pay for the fees of the next 2 transactions.
+Keep in mind that a cross-chain transfer of actual ETH to Minter happens in 3 transactions: wrapping, allowing the smart contract to take money from your wallet, and the transfer itself.
+While performing the first transaction (wrapping ETH into wETH) doesn’t put all the ETH you have into the prompt, leave some to pay the fees for the next 2 transactions.
 To approximately calculate the amount of ETH needed to leave for fee payments, use https://etherscan.io/gastracker and look at the average fee price for a Uniswap Swap.

 ETH tokens on Minter